Joacoeid/Joacoeid/README.md

 - 👋 Hi, I’m @Joacoeid
-- 🏫 First year student as a CS and Math Major
+- 🏫 Second year student as a CS and Math Major
-- 🌱 I’m currently learning C++ and Python!
+- 🌱 I’m currently learning C++, C, Java and Python!
-- 💞️ I’m looking to collaborate on fun games
 - 📫 How to reach me joaquin.eid.mier@gmail.com
-- ⚡ Fun fact: A chicken once lived 18 months without a head

 <!---
 Joacoeid/Joacoeid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.